alyssamarie0107/user-thread-lib150/REPORT.md

 setitimer(ITIMER_VIRTUAL, &new_timer, &old_timer);
 ```
 Since we wanted to count the processor time used by a thread, we made a virtual
-timer, in which we specify by using`ITIMER_VIRTUAL`as the first argument of
+timer, in which we specify using `ITIMER_VIRTUAL` as the first argument of
 `setitimer();`.
 The last two arguments `setitimer();` takes are essentially a
 new timer, which is the timer we configured using `itimerval`, and a old timer.
 The old timer argument can in fact be declared as `NULL`, however, we avoided
 doing this for the purpose of restoring the timer, which will be explained later
 on.

-Additionally, in `preempt_start();`, we install a alarm handler to take care of
+Additionally, in `preempt_start();`, we installed an alarm handler to take care
-the signal that the timer sends.
-The way we set up the structure to specify the
+of the signal that the timer sends.
+The way we set up the structure is to specify
-action of handling the signal as well as how we make use of the `sigaction();`
+the action of handling the signal as well as how we make use of the `sigaction();`
 function is shown below.
 ```
 new_act.sa_handler = alarm_handler;